-The financial statements have been prepared under the historical cost convention as modified by financial assets and financial liabilities held at fair value through profit or loss, and on a going concern basis as disclosed in the Directors' statement of going concern set out in the Report of the Directors.
+The financial statements have been prepared on the going concern basis using the historical cost convention, as modified by financial assets and financial liabilities held at fair value through profit or loss and all derivative contracts.
 An assessment of the appropriateness of the adoption of the going concern basis of accounting is disclosed in the statement of going concern set out in the Report of the Directors.